zerostaticthemes/jekyll-serif-theme/_scopes/analyzing_clinical_signs.md

 ### AI prediction algorithm

 >   <p style='text-align: justify;'>
-Three main AI prediction parts in the system.They are lung cancer, bone abnormalities and pneumonia detection.We impmented those algorithms using CNN network and Denset model.The explained description is in the indivudual scopes sections.
+Three main AI prediction parts in the system.They are lung cancer, bone abnormalities and pneumonia detection.We impmented those algorithms using CNN network and Denset model.The explained description is in the individual scopes sections.
+> </p>

 ### Prediction API

 >   <p style='text-align: justify;'>
 Results of the AI prediction algorithm is given by the Prediction api in python flask.So that it can be used in the viewer to display the result
+> </p>

 ### Viewing DICOM images and get the prediction result

 >   <p style='text-align: justify;'>
 System was implemented for viewing DICOM images and obtaining the result of the given x-ray image using React jS.
-Further the  radiologist can view , zoom, change brightnes/contrast etc.
+Further the  radiologist can view , zoom, change brightness/contrast etc.
+> </p>

 ### Sending the report to the physician
 >   <p style='text-align: justify;'>
 After getting the result of the DICOM image, Radiologist can add his/her comment and send the report to the physician.
+> </p>

 ### Authentication and Authorization
 >   <p style='text-align: justify;'>
 We used keycloak to secure the server of the system.In that the system can be authenticated and authorized from users.In this , system is asked to create a admin user , when server is initiated.After that admin can create other user levels as he wants.
+> </p>

 ## Technologies Used